-- Pinhole Diameters from 1 μm to 1 mm

-- Fabricated from Stainless Steel (5 μm to 1 mm Pinholes) or Beryllium Copper (1 μm and 2 μm Pinholes)

-- Aluminum Housing with 1" Outer Diameter
+- Pinhole Diameters from 1 μm to 1 mm - Fabricated from Stainless Steel (5 μm to 1 mm Pinholes) or Beryllium Copper (1 μm and 2 μm - Aluminum Housing or Black Stainless Steel Housing with 1" Outer Diameter

 These mounted precision pinholes are available with pinhole diameters from 1 μm to 1 mm.
 Pinholes with diameters from 5 μm to 1 mm are made of 12.7 μm thick stainless steel with a black oxide coating.
 The 1 and 2 μm diameter pinholes are made of nickel-plated beryllium copper (2.54 - 10.16 μm thick).
-Each pinhole is mounted in a Ø1", 0.10" (2.5 mm) thick aluminum disk that is engraved with the diameter of the pinhole.
+Each pinhole is mounted in a Ø1", 0.10" (2.5 mm) thick aluminum disk or black stainless steel disk.
+Each housing is engraved with the pinhole diameter.
 The pinhole can be taken out of the housing by removing the retaining ring using a small tweezer or plier; use care as the pinhole is very thin.